Parshva-Gala/Parshva-Gala/README.md

 - 👋 Hi, I’m @Parshva-Gala
-- 👀 I’m interested in learning the basics of programming and design.
+- 👀 I’m interested in learning the basics of programming and web designing for now
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java, python and web designing.
-- 💞️ I’m looking to collaborate on ...
 - 📫 You can contact me through email : parshva25gala@gmail.com

 <!---